Nodes

 Modelling Node

 The Leading Laboratory for the Modelling Node will be the CNR Institute for Marine Science (ISMAR) in Italy.
+The Modelling Node is built on the contribution of a core team of partners, including Deltares and OGS.

 Impact Node